dyldaub210/Trade-Journal/CSA5steps_trading_strategy.md

+CSA 5 Steps System: Tier 1 CH6

+TIME PRICE CYCLE / OPPORTUNITY (TPO)

+- 50% is important for time and price
+- 50% of 15 min candle is 7.5 min
+- Currency Cycles
+- Multiple Timeframes

+- Fundamental Analysis is WHAT the Market SHOULD DO
+- Technical Analysis is WHERE the Market SHOULD GO
+- Market Sentiment Analysis is WHEN it SHOULD GO There

+1. FUNDAMENTALS and LOGISTICS (FAL) + TPO
+2. CURRENCY STRENGTH ANALYSIS (CSA) + TPO
+3. VOLUME PRICE ANALYSIS (VPA) + TPO
+4. VOLUME SPREAD ANALYSIS (VSA) + TPO

-# My Trading Plan
+# My Pin Bar Trading Plan
-#### Approach the market with more objectivity and structure - A Business plan for my trading career
+#### Approach the market with more objectivity and structure

-## Advantages:
-- It will guide me to where I want to go and to stay in track
-- It helps me to already know how to react to different scenarios
-- It helps me to keep the emotions in check and trade more disciplined
-- It will keep me from making too many impulsive decisions
-- It will also aide me in forming more constructive trading habits.
-- It will help me to focus on the process of trading and not only the outcomes.
-- A plan is necessary if I want to trade for a living or to manage funds - Take it seriously.
-- Helps me build my skills and knowledge

-## Current Life GOAL - Objective
+## Current Life GOAL

 My current GOAL is to:
 - Improve my family lifestyle
+- Payoff my existing debts completely
+- Afford Family vacations$
 - Reinvest

 ## 2019 GOAL

-Becoming CONSISTENT in following my TRADING PLAN for every trade and growing my invested amount by at least 10% per week and becoming as experienced as a professional Trader
+Consistently making an extra 500 CHF per MONTH from FOREX Trading by growing my invested amount by at least 10% per week and becoming as experienced as a professional Trader

 ## Trading GOAL  (Trading to Live not living to Trade)

 My current trading GOAL is to:
-- Improve my trading STYLE, RISK and MONEY management - ALWAYS follow my Trading Plan ON EVERY TRADE
+- Improve my trading STYLE, RISK and MONEY management
 - Win a CONSISTENT number of pips :
     * Per trade: 3 - 7 pips in 15 min OR 7 tp 30 pips in 30 min
     * Per Day: 40 - 60 pips